 These days, numerous video formats are available for user convenience.
 Several file formats are supported by various software, while others are not.
 If you are facing an error that reads as video format not supported, it can prove to be a severe cause of annoyance.

-Well, here we are at your disposal.
+So, how to fix file format not supported?
 Before you are the ultimate guide to knowing what causes the issue to arise in the first place and what can be done in order to get rid of it once and for all, without further ado, let's get started!

 Part 1: What Causes the "Unsupported Video Format" Error?